- AFS is a distributed network file system.

-AFS is a distributed network file system that enables files that are physically stored on many different AFS servers to be accessed as if they were in a single directory (or virtual drive) on a local computer.
+- Files that are physically stored on many different AFS servers can be accessed as if they were in a single directory (or virtual drive) on a local computer.

 AFS at NC State

 - You will need to use standard Unix commands to create subdirectories and to move, copy, and delete files.

 AFS from a Lab

-- There may be several virtual drive icons there, but the one for your personal file space will be named with your Unity ID and the letters AFS.
+- There may be several icons there, but the one for your personal file space will be named with your Unity ID and the letters AFS.

 Logging into login.ncsu.edu from a PC or Macintosh takes you to a Linux workstation.

 AFS from a remote location

-In addition to accessing your AFS file space in a Unity lab, you can also get to it from a remote location using a secure file transfer protocol.
+- You can also get to your AFS file space from a remote location using a secure file transfer protocol.